Mohd Nizam Jaffar

-Mohd Nizam bin Jaffar (born 3 August 1966) is a Malaysian military officer who has been serving as the 23rd Chief of Defence Forces since January 2025.
+Mohd Nizam bin Jaffar (born 3 August 1966) is a Malaysian military officer who served as the 23rd Chief of Defence Forces from January 2025 to December 2025.

 Early life and education

 Mohd Nizam bin Jaffar was born on 3 August 1966 in Johor Bahru, Johor, Malaysia.
 He received his early education at the Royal Military Academy Sandhurst.
 He also successfully completed his professional military education at the National Resilience College (MKN), National Defense Studies Center (PUSPAHANAS), Putrajaya in 2020 where he successfully won The National Resilience College (NRC) Award by the NRC Directing Staff Council.
 He has a Master of Business Administration (MBA) from the University of Nottingham and was awarded as a Fellow Scholar of the National Defence University of Malaysia (UPNM).

 Mohd Nizam also created history as the first senior Malaysian Army officer to be selected to attend the Global Peace Operations Initiative (GPOI) Peace Support Operations Contingent Commander Course in Monterey, California, United States.
 Mohd Nizam also completed the Command and General Staff Course at the United States Army Command and General Staff College in Fort Leavenworth, Kansas, USA, and entered the Le Collège Interarmées de Défense in France.